Custom keymaps in GNOME 3 on Wayland 2017-08-28

 Finally I fix it

-So this morning I figured out how to assemble it all again from first principles.
-To make it more worth my while, this time I decided to transpose all of the mod keys as I went, so I can have CTRL on the inside of META as it was originally intended to be, and push the other modifiers to the outside edge.
+as it was originally intended to be, and push the other modifiers to the outside edge.
 To save myself the bother the next time this breaks underneath me, I thought I'd write down the exact sequences here.
 I am not going to try and attempt to explain XKB here.
 There are a several documents on the web that do that job, to varying degrees of success.
 I'm not going to pretend that I understand how it all works, I just experimented with xsetkbmap and xkbcomp under an X11 desktop until I understood how to express what I needed to work under Wayland.
 Here are the steps.

 System-wide keyboard configuration is fine for configuring the basic keyboard layout - using the Debian keyboard configurator, I can pick either a ThinkPad or a pc-105 model with a gb layout.
 The modifier layout can then be selected using xkboptions.
-I can tell GNOME what XKB options to apply from its database, using the dconf configuration key /org/gnome/desktop/input-sources/xkb-options.
+I can tell GNOME what XKB options to apply from its database, using the dconf configuration key /org/gnome/desktop/input-sources/xkb-options

-If you're playing along at home, you may have spotted that cmswin is not the name of any valid xkb layout.
+is not the name of any valid xkb layout.
 The wrinkle is that none of the built-in options offer quite the right set of combinations.
 So this is how I added my own custom XKB option.

 1: Define an option

-I added a new file usr/share/X11/xkb/symbols/cmswin to define my partial keymap.
+I added a new file usr/share/X11/xkb/symbols/cmswin

 Its contents: